MattMcMullan/Timberborn-Mapper/README.md

 ## Getting heightmaps

 There are likely a number of services where you can get a heightmap of real or fictional location.

-One I've used so far is https://heightmap.skydark.pl/ It has map size slider limited to 17 km, but you can input it down to 9 km (lesser doesn't work for me for some reason).
+One I've used so far is https://heightmap.skydark.pl/
+- It has map size slider limited to 17 km, but you can input it down to 9 km (lesser doesn't work for me for some reason).
-Select desired area and click "Download PNG height map".
+- Select desired area and click "Download PNG height map".
-If picture lacks contrast play with "Height scale" slider.
+- If picture lacks contrast play with "Height scale" input slider.

 # TODO